dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 ---
 layout: post
-title:  DIY Lift CRUD Database Operations - an alternative to CRUDify
+title:  DIY Lift CRUD - an alternative to CRUDify
 date: 2012-06-04
-tags: [scala, lift]
+tags: [scala, lift, CRUD, Database]
 categories: [code]
 type: draft
 ---

-This article describes a simple approach for creating your own CRUD screens with Lift ( 'CRUD' being the common acronym for the database operations of Create, Read, Update, Delete).
+This article describes a simple approach for creating your own Database CRUD screens with Lift ( 'CRUD' being the common acronym for the database operations of Create, Read, Update, Delete).

 ## Why build your own CRUD screens?